-First of all, it should be briefly explained why waxing skis and snowboards is important.
-To achieve a smooth, safe riding experience and a certain speed while skiing, the friction between the ski and the snow should be as low as possible.
+To achieve a smooth, safe ride and a certain speed while skiing, the friction between the ski and the snow should be as low as possible.
 For this reason, the ski must be water-repellent.
 Wax helps with this and thus improves the glide properties of the skis.
 This is the main reason why a ski or snowboard should be waxed.

 What types of wax are there?

-Two types of wax are distinguished – hot wax and cold wax.
+There are two types of wax – hot wax and cold wax.
 The difference lies in the application.
 Hot wax is applied at high temperatures by heating with an iron, whereas cold wax is applied without any aids.
 Both types of wax come in versions with fluorine and without.
 Fluorine waxes are more hydrophobic than comparable waxes – they therefore glide better.
+However, fluorine compounds are difficult to break down and can sustainably harm the environment, which is why production is increasingly declining.

 Hot wax